ALX-SE-Algorithmia/Demo-Project/techdanny/README.md

 ### USAGE
 -----------------------------------------------------------------------------------------------------------
 1. Everything will be cleared on the screen and you will be prompted to "enter value1: "
-2. Second prompt you will asked to choose operator of your choice["+". "-", "*", "/"]:
+2. Second prompt, you will be asked to choose operator of your choice["+". "-", "*", "/"]:
-3. Third prompt you will be asked to "enter value2: "
+3. Third prompt, you will be asked to "enter value2: "
-4. Lastly result will be printed on your terminal
+4. Lastly, result will be printed on your terminal

 ### EXIT
 -----------------------------------------------------------------------------------------------------------